Google Search Ads: A Guide for Service-Based Businesses

 1. Keywords: Your chosen keywords determine when your ad appears.
 For example, a landscaping business might target terms like “lawn care services near me” or “tree trimming experts.”

-2. Bidding: You set a maximum bid—the most you’re willing to pay for a click.
-But your bid isn’t the only factor determining whether your ad appears.
+2. Bidding: You set a maximum bid or use goal-based bidding, which focuses on maximizing your bids for conversion or clicks.
+Importantly, though, your bid isn’t the only factor determining whether your ad appears.

-3. Ad Quality: Google ranks ads based on their relevance, click-through rate (CTR), and the quality of your landing page.
-A well-crafted ad can outrank competitors with higher bids.
+3. Ad Rank: Google ranks ads based on their relevance, click-through rate (CTR), and the quality of your landing page.
+A well-crafted strategy with a closely aligned campaign and landing page can outrank competitors with higher bids.
+This point can’t be underscored enough: You can’t run a campaign for lawn mowing Austin unless you have a lawn mowing business in Austin with a closely related lawn mowing page.

-This ensures Google shows ads that are most useful to users while helping businesses compete effectively regardless of budget size.
+Ad rank is combined with a few other factors, like landing page experience and keyword quality score.
+This complex calculation ensures Google shows ads that are most useful to users while helping businesses compete effectively, regardless of budget size.

 Why Expert Management Is Crucial